 - Adults: Allowing content up to the Adult section will remove parental controls completely.
 This means that all R-rated, Not Rated, Unrated, and NC-17 films available on Netflix become available to anyone’s profile, as well as TV-MA content like The Walking Dead and Orange is the New Black.

-- Finally, it’s worth noting that setting your slider below Little Kids will require all Netflix content to have a PIN entered.
-This is useful if you want your kid to need your permission to watch anything on Netflix at all.
+- Finally, it’s worth noting that setting your slider below Little Kids will require a PIN to be entered before watching any Netflix content.
+This is useful if you want to approve what your kid watches on a case-by-case basis, or just don’t want them vegging out in front of Netflix without your permission.

 - If you aren’t sure whether or not you’ve set the slider correctly, check the status of your parental controls above the slider.
 It should read, “Content for ___ protected by PIN.”
 For example, if your children are 8 and 6, you can protect them both from all content in the Teens and Adults section by setting your slider at Teens.
 Once your slider’s been set, the status will read “Content for Teens and up protected by PIN.”

 Once you’ve set your PIN and determined the appropriate level of parental control for your family, the entire account will become PIN-protected for specifically-rated content.
-This doesn’t mean you can’t binge House of Cards, though.
-It just means you’ll be prompted to enter the four-digit PIN you set up before you can watch it.
+This doesn’t mean you can’t binge House of Cards–it just means you’ll be prompted to enter the four-digit PIN you set up before you can watch it.
 When you’ve entered your PIN correctly, you can stream your selected movie or TV show, so it’s still easy to watch whatever you want without worrying about overly difficult content blockers.
 However, if your children try to watch something blocked behind the ratings system, they’ll be prompted for a PIN.
-If the PIN is entered incorrectly, nothing will play, and the user has to return to the selection screen on their device.
+If the PIN is entered incorrectly, nothing will play, and they’ll be returned to the selection screen on their device.

 Applying Parental Controls to Specific Profiles

-Start by setting up a PIN for your parental controls by using the steps above.
+Start by setting up a PIN for your parental controls using the steps above.
 You can leave the slider alone for now if you’re looking to set custom parental controls on each profile.
 Once you’ve set your PIN up, you can begin customizing profile settings one by one.
-(Oh, and if you start changing your profile settings prior to customizing your PIN, no worries—remember, the code is set to the default 0000.)
+(Oh, and if you start changing your profile settings before you customize your PIN, no worries—remember, the code is set to the default 0000.)
 Follow these steps:

 - Leave settings and head back to the main display inside Netflix.

 If you don’t want to set PIN access on your children’s accounts, you can skip setting up a PIN.
+This will simply block content above a certain rating for a given account.
 Instead of entering a PIN in your settings, simply head to the Manage Profiles display mentioned above and set the correct content levels for each profile attached to your account.
 Instead of offering to unlock content with a PIN, when you select mature content from Netflix that is blocked under a specific profile, that viewer will receive a notice that the content can’t be viewed, seen below.
-There’s a bit less flexibility here, since you can’t unlock movies like Captain America: Civil War for your nine-year-old comics super-fan’s account.
-If you want to let them watch it, you’ll need to log into your own account.
+There’s a bit less flexibility here, since you can’t unlock movies like Captain America: Civil War for your nine-year-old comics super-fan’s account–if you want to let them watch it, you’ll need to log into your own account.
 But if you’d rather your children not have the option to unlock content with a PIN, this method makes it easy to block content entirely.

 Checking Viewing Activity